Stanford Medical Centre has a medical centre at the University of Brighton based in the Cockcroft Building.

 Some students obtain work overseas during the long vacation.
 Organisations such as Camp America and CCUSA ask for a Medical Questionnaire and occasionally a Medical Examination.
 This service is over and above what is provided through the NHS and a charge will be made (please contact the Surgery for up to date charges).
 We will need at least 10 working days to organise the completion of these forms and any examination that may be required.

-Outside term time you will be seen at Stanford Medical Centre
+Outside these times you will be seen at Stanford Medical Centre